VOA Broadcasting to Central Africa

 Programs and Features

-Dusangire Ijambo (Panel Discussion) – Weekly 30-minutes program that seeks insights from scholars, government officials and civil society leaders on major issues of the day in the Great Lakes region, Africa and the world.
+Dusangire Ijambo (Panel Discussion) – Weekly 30-minute program that seeks insights from scholars, government officials and civil society leaders on major issues of the day in the Great Lakes region, Africa and the world.

 Iwanyu mu Ntara (Burundi From the Provinces) – In-depth coverage with reports and features from the 18 provinces of Burundi, 4 provinces of Rwanda, and the 4 major refugee camps hosting Burundians in Tanzania, DRC, Rwanda and Uganda.
 Locally-based stringers visit regular folks in their own communities and report on their daily lives in their own voices.